December 2025

 Second, affordability has become the defining issue of our time.
 Across parties and across countries, people are united by one concern: the skyrocketing cost of living.
 Families everywhere are demanding solutions that make daily life—from groceries to electricity—more affordable.
 Increasingly, renewable energy and complementary technologies are not just a climate solution but an economic one.

 Third, our movement is finally ready to innovate.
 After years of frustration, funders and organizational leaders are acknowledging that we need to take calculated risks and make big bets to usher in novel strategies if we want different results.
-There is a new willingness to experiment with creative, bold approaches that match the scale and speed of this moment.
+There is a new willingness to experiment with creative, bold approaches that bring the scale and speed needed to meet this moment.

 Together, these three forces—the economics, the global demand for affordability, and the desire to try something new—have opened a path we have never had before.
 For the first time, we can address the immediate needs of billions of people while rapidly decarbonizing the global economy.